laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 **Important:** When using timers, do not use `Carbon::now()` to get the current time.
 Instead, use `WorkflowStub::now()`, which returns the current time as seen by the workflow system.
 This is crucial because the actual time may not match your application's system clock.

-Additionally, when measuring elapsed time in workflows (e.g., tracking how long an activity takes), always get your start time with:
+Additionally, when measuring elapsed time in workflows (e.g., tracking how long an activity takes), always get your start and end times with:

 ```php
 $start = yield WorkflowStub::sideEffect(fn () => WorkflowStub::now());